Orbifold completion of 3-categories: Examples of completions

 \subsubsection{3-dimensional state sum models}

 As we have seen in Section~\ref{subsec:2Dstatesums} the 2-category describing 2-dimensional defect state sum models is $\ssFrob$.
 Following the ideas outlined in Section~\ref{sec:introduction} its delooping describes defects of the trivial 3-dimensional TQFT.
-The 3-category describing 3-dimensional defect state sum models is (the Euler completion of) its orbifold completion.
+The 3-category describing 3-dimensional defect state sum models is the orbifold completion of its Euler completion.
 To analyse the orbifold completion we can employ the oriented Eilenberg--Watts equivalence to work within $\CYCat$ as explained in the previous section.

 To cover more interesting orbifold data, we have to work in an appropriate Euler completion.
 This means we consider the 3-category $E(\Bar\ssFrob)$ whose objects are given by pairs consisting of an object of $\Bar\ssFrob$ (there is only one) and an invertible 3-morphism $\phi\colon 1_{1_*}\longrightarrow 1_{1_*}$.
-Explicitly this 3-category can be constructed by considering the pivotal 3-category~\cite{CMS} associated to the Euler completion of the corresponding defect field theory constructed in~\cite{CRS1}.
+We identify the 3-category $E(\Bar\ssFrob)$ with the one constructed as the Gray category with duals associated in~\cite{CMS} to the Euler completion~\cite{CRS1} of the ``trivial'' 3-dimensional defect TQFT constructed in \cite[Sect.\,4.2]{CRS3}; we do so in the spirit of the second paragraph of Section~\ref{sec:ExamppleCompletion}, noting that $\Bar\ssFrob$ is not a Gray category (but equivalent to one).
 This construction also involves adding Euler defects for surface defects.
 Here we can ignore them because they are already taken care of by the Euler completion of $\Delta\ssFrob$ in Section~\ref{subsec:2Dstatesums}.
 In practice this leads to including $\phi$-insertions into the condition on orbifold data.

 Our first goal is to relate $\orb{E(\Bar\ssFrob)}$ to spherical fusion categories and their bimodule categories with trace.
 In~\cite{CRS3} it was already shown that spherical fusion categories give rise to orbifold data.
 From the perspective of Section~\ref{subsec:EWor} this construction can be understood as follows.
 Recall from Example~\ref{ex:Spherical} that spherical fusion categories~$S$ gives rise to $E_1$-algebras in $\CYCat$.
 Using the square root of the global dimension $\phi = (\dim S)^{-1/2}$ as the Euler defects upgrades this to an orbifold datum in $E(\Bar\CYCat)$.
 The paper~\cite{CRS3} works with the image of $(\EW^{\operatorname{or}})^{-1}$ in $\ssFrob$ when doing computations.